-Let us start with the proofs for the simply-typed λ -calculus.
+Let us start with the proofs for the simply-typed $\lambda$ -calculus.
 We had two very different proofs of strong normalisation.
 In the appendix in Appendix B, we provide for reference a third proof following Girard's proof more closely.
 The proof requires very similar substitution properties as the one using Schäfer's expression relation.

 Both a proof of strong normalisation via Raamsdonk's characterisation and the equivalence proof were mechanised in Beluga [85], a proof assistant based on contextual modal type theory [80].
 Although Beluga is a special-purpose proof assistant, for the proofs verified, our development was competitive.
 An approach in Agda based on a universe of syntax is very similar in that it uses an approach based on de Bruijn syntax, but uses a universe of codes and is hence an example of the algebraic approach.
 Substitution lemmas have still to be applied manually.
-Our development is comparable in size to other solutions to the POPLMark Reloaded challenge.2
+Our development is comparable in size to other solutions to the POPLMark Reloaded challenge.

-Although we scale the development to sums,3 there are no new substitution properties worth mentioning.
+Although we scale the development to sums, there are no new substitution properties worth mentioning.
 The extension is available with the thesis.
 We found that tactics are a great advantage for mechanised meta-theory.
-In the case of sums, many lemmas could
+In the case of sums, many lemmas could be automatically extended and in fewer lines of code than the Agda or Beluga solution, proof assistants which support proof terms only.

-2This is hard to evaluate because all three solutions were developed in unison and use all different proof assistants.
+&lt;sup>2This is hard to evaluate because all three solutions were developed in unison and use all different proof assistants.

-3https://github.com/andreasabel/strong-normalisation/tree/master/coq be automatically extended and in fewer lines of code than the Agda or Beluga solution, proof assistants which support proof terms only.
+&lt;sup>3https://github.com/andreasabel/strong-normalisation/tree/master/coq